-If a child appears regularly to lose Golden Time or appears repeatedly in the Behaviour Record and the situation has been discussed with the Key Stage Co-ordinator and the Headteacher, then the class teacher will contact the parents to arrange a meeting to discuss a consistent home/ school approach to tackling the behaviour problems.
+If a child appears regularly in the Behaviour Log and the situation has been discussed with the Key Stage Co-ordinator and the Headteacher, then the class teacher will contact the parents to arrange a meeting to discuss a consistent home/ school approach to tackling the behaviour problems.
 A home/school behavioural record may be introduced at this stage with clear behavioural targets.
 A referral may be made to the Head of Learning Support with a view to devising an "individual behaviour programme" to help the child understand and learn appropriate social behaviour in school.
 The Head of Learning Support and the class teacher will work with the child and the parents to put this programme in place.